siteleaf/siteleaf.com/_posts/2018-02-13-seo-with-jekyll-siteleaf.markdown

 ## Sitemap

 [Sitemaps](https://learn.siteleaf.com/themes/sitemaps-and-feeds/) can help search engines find information and content on your site, especially if your website is particularly big.
-Sitemaps can be generated with a whitelisted Jekyll plugin [`jekyll-sitemap`](https://github.com/jekyll/jekyll-sitemap).
+Sitemaps can be generated with a GitHub Pages-approved Jekyll plugin [`jekyll-sitemap`](https://github.com/jekyll/jekyll-sitemap).

 To enable the `jekyll-sitemap` plugin add the following to your site’s Gemfile: